jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_axis_set_name.rs - A chart example demonstrating setting the
   title of chart axes.

+* doc_chart_data_labels.rs - An example of adding data labels to a chart series.

+* doc_chart_data_labels_set_format.rs - An example of adding data labels to a chart series with formatting.

+* doc_chart_data_labels_set_position.rs - An example of adding data labels
+  to a chart series and changing their default position.

+* doc_chart_data_labels_show_category_name.rs - An example of adding data
+  labels to a chart series with value and category details.

+* doc_chart_data_labels_show_percentage.rs - An example of setting the
+  percentage for the data labels of a chart series.
+Usually this only applies to a Pie or Doughnut chart.

 * doc_chart_format_set_no_border.rs - An example of turning off the border of a chart element.